Low-emission vehicle labeling

 Frequently asked questions

-What is the legal situation?
+• What is the legal situation?

-What is fine dust?
+• What is fine dust?

-Who is allowed to designate no-go zones?
+• Who is allowed to designate no-trespass zones?

-Which vehicles are affected?
+• Which vehicles are affected?

-Are there also exemptions for residents or classic cars?
+• Are there also exemptions for residents or classic cars?

 Not according to federal regulations.
-Whether there will nevertheless be regulations in their favor is still disputed and depends on the state environment ministries, which have "sovereignty" here.
+Whether there will nevertheless be regulations in their favour is still disputed and depends on the state environment ministries, which have the "sovereignty" here.
 So there will be different regulations in affected cities.
-Transitional periods are also being discussed in order to cushion hardships for tradespeople and residents.
+Transitional periods are also being discussed in order to cushion hardship for tradespeople and residents.
 The ADAC demands that the principle of proportionality be observed, according to which measures are inadmissible that lead to severe restrictions on individuals without achieving significant improvements.
 Accordingly, residents should not be locked out of their homes and classic cars whose contribution to air pollution is very small should not be subject to driving bans.

-How are prohibited zones recognizable?
+• How are prohibited zones recognisable?

 Anyone who enters a prohibited zone without a sticker must expect a fine of 40 euros and a point in Flensburg.
 Important: There is no general obligation to display a sticker.
 Only those who actually want to drive in an "environmental zone" need the sticker.

-Where can I get the badges and how much do they cost?
+• Where can I get the badges and how much do they cost?

-What applies to gas vehicles?
+• What applies to gas vehicles?

-What applies to tourists?
+• What applies to tourists?

 Just like German car owners, they have to get a sticker if they want to drive in low emission zones - by the way, driving bans abroad also apply to German tourists.